AdobeDocs/platform-learn.en/help/tutorial-migrate-target-websdk/track-events.md

 For more information and an example, refer to the tutorial section about [sending purchase parameters to Target](send-parameters.md#purchase-parameters).
 -->

-## Custom tracked events
+## Custom-tracked events

 Target implementations commonly use custom conversion events to track clicks for form-based activities, to signify a conversion in a flow, or to pass parameters without requesting new content.

-The table below outlines the at.js approach and the Platform Web SDK equivalent for a few common conversion tracking use cases.
+The table below outlines the at.js approach and the Platform Web SDK equivalent for a few common conversion-tracking use cases.

 | Use case | Target at.js 2.x | Platform Web SDK |
 |---|---|---|